apigee/ApigeeEdge-Node-SDK/README.md

 ## How to Contribute ?

 * Pick an API Category from [Apigee Docs API Reference](http://apigee.com/docs/api/developers-0)
 * Create a task for yourself in the Github issues.
-See sample issue #1 .
+See sample issue #Num: #1 .
 So that we know who is working on what.
 * Make sure **automated test cases** are written for the each API you are adding to SDK.
 Without Automated Test case **don't push** any new API to GITHUB.
-* ** DO NOT COMMIT ** test/configure.js to github.
+* **DO NOT COMMIT** test/configure.js to github.
 Make sure you add that file to .gitignore so that you won't end up sharing your free org credentials to github repo which will be made public.
+Run Command > git update-index --assume-unchanged test/configure.js